-- already have a teaching position at a local university, and - are part of a parallel doctoral programs at CEU and at their local universities with the same or different dissertation topic,
+- already have a teaching position at a local university, and - are part of a parallel doctoral programs at CEU and at their local universities with the same or different dissertation topic, - spend half of each academic year residing in Budapest, Hungary and fully participating in the doctoral activities organized by LEGS, and - are expected to satisfy the CEU requirements within a period of six years as foreseen by the CEU and these Doctoral Regulations.

-THE 2009 VERSION OF THE ECTS GUIDE IS AVAILABLE ELECTRONICALLY AT < HTTP://EC.EUROPA.EU/EDUCATION/LIFELONG-LEARNING-POLICY/DOC/ECTS/GUIDE EN.PDF >.
+THE 2009 VERSION OF THE ECTS GUIDE IS AVAILABLE ELECTRONICALLY AT < HTTP://EC.EUROPA.EU/EDUCATION/LIFELONG-LEARNING-POLICY/DOC/ECTS/GUIDE EN.PDF>.